 Not just for tea lovers!
-This Peruvian tea experience illustrates agrotourism by letting us take part in the interesting process of tea production.
+This Peruvian tea tour illustrates agrotourism by letting us take part in the interesting process of tea production.

 Participating in this experience means that you will get the chance to visit a long-term tea plantation and learn about the leaf harvest activity and the history of this beverage.
 You’re cup of tea will never taste the same again!